 Vivekananda, alias Narendra Nath Datta, was born in Calcutta, where he attended college.
 He studied European history and philosophy, gaining a Bachelor of Arts degree in 1884.
-He became influenced by the Brahmo Samaj, a reforming movement which advocated belief in a formless God, and who were in opposition to popular Hinduism.
 Narendra came from a low class background, being a kayastha by birth.
 That sub-caste gained an increased status in Bengali society under British rule, often working as clerks and secretaries.
 His father was a prosperous attorney at the Calcutta high court.
+A strong influence upon Narendra was the Brahmo Samaj, a reforming movement advocating belief in a formless God; the Brahmos were in opposition to popular Hinduism.

-In 1881 Narendra encountered Ramakishna of Dakshineswar (1836-1886), a brahman saint who lived in a Kali temple near Calcutta.
-Ramakrishna was not at all typical of the priestly caste; he would not touch money and spoke in very simple language, as distinct from the formal didactic of the pundits.
-The tendency of Ramakrishna was eclectic with regard to Hinduism, and included reference to Advaita Vedanta.
+In 1881, Narendra encountered Ramakishna of Dakshineswar (1836-1886), a brahman saint who lived in a Kali temple near Calcutta.
+Ramakrishna was not typical of the priestly caste; he would not touch money and spoke in very simple language, as distinct from the formal didactic of the pundits.
+The tendency of Ramakrishna was eclectic with regard to Hinduism, including reference to Advaita Vedanta.

 Narendra at first rejected Advaita, deeming this an extremist philosophy.
 Ramakrishna’s esteem for the goddess Kali was also repugnant to reformist tastes.
-Yet prior to 1886, the year of Ramakrishna’s death, Narendra had changed orientation completely, becoming a full-fledged disciple of the mystic.
+However, the consequence was that Narendra changed orientation completely, becoming a full-fledged disciple of the mystic.

 Vivekananda as wandering sannyasin in 1892

 In early 1897, Vivekananda arrived back in India, being welcomed as a national hero on account of his recent fame.
-He travelled from Colombo to Calcutta and Almora, frequently giving lectures that included exhortations to an upliftment of the masses and the elimination of caste stigmas.
+He travelled nationwide from Colombo to Calcutta and Almora, frequently giving lectures that included exhortations to an upliftment of the masses and the elimination of caste stigmas.
 He also favoured the study of Western science in addition to Vedanta.
-The implications of a national reorientation were taken seriously in some directions; later political figures like Mahatma Gandhi and Radhakrishnan (entry no. 27) acknowledged Swami Vivekananda as an inspiration.
+The implications of a national reorientation were taken seriously in some directions; later political figures like Mahatma Gandhi and Radhakrishnan acknowledged Swami Vivekananda as an inspiration.
 Independence from British rule was one repercussion.
-However, Vivekananda did not mount that sort of campaign.
+However, Vivekananda did not mount a nationalist campaign.
 Instead, his immediate opponent was the conservative priestly caste.
+Subsequent nationalists who favoured violent agitation against the British were not compatible with the monastic ahimsa of Vivekananda.

-He detested what he called the “kitchen religion” of the elite caste, a belief system entailing a taboo on food being defiled by the shadow of any untouchable.
+This monk detested what he called the “kitchen religion” of the brahman caste, a belief system entailing a taboo on food being defiled by the shadow of any untouchable.
 “Kick out the priests who are always against progress,” said Vivekananda.
 “The modern student of sociology may well be surprised at the depth and objectivity of his observations.”
 Quotes from F. R. Allchin, “The Social Thought of Swami Vivekananda,” in S. Ghanananda and G. Parrinder, eds., Swami Vivekananda in East and West (London: Ramakrishna Vivekananda Centre, 1968), pp. 89ff., 102.
-See also my web memo.
+Dr. Bhimrao R. Ambedkar, the Dalit leader, is known for asserting that Vivekananda was the greatest man in India during recent centuries.

 At Calcutta in 1897, Vivekananda founded at Belur the Ramakrishna Math (monastery).
 This was accompanied by the Ramakrishna Mission, an extension in social service.
-Some Christian critics have implied that the Mission was inspired by Christian models.
-The new monastic organisation later gained a centre in Madras.
+Some Christian critics say that the Mission was inspired by Christian models.
+The new Hindu monastic organisation later gained a centre in Madras.

-During 1899-1900, Vivekananda again visited America and Europe, creating Vedanta centres in San Francisco and New York, and also attending the Paris Congress of Religions (1900).
-His failing health meant that he was unable to meet an invitation to the subsequent Congress of Religions in Japan.
+During 1899-1900, Vivekananda again visited America and Europe, creating Vedanta centres in San Francisco and New York.
+He also attended the Paris Congress of Religions (1900).
+Because of his failing health, he was unable to meet an invitation to the subsequent Congress of Religions in Japan.
 Vivekananda died peacefully at the Belur monastery, while lying down after meditating.

 An Indian historian observes that Vivekananda “was often strongly anti-Brahmin, if not also anti-Brahmanical, and held saints and sadhus no less responsible for the continuing oppression of the masses.
 Reformers, in his view, never really touched the pulse of India….
 Vivekananda’s panacea for India’s several ills was mass education: training in useful sciences and crafts, manual skills, and manufacture.”
 Quote from Amiya P. Sen, ed., The Indispensable Vivekananda: An Anthology for our Times (Delhi: Permanent Black, 2006), pp. 33-4.

 A generally obscured matter is that Vivekananda drew from both the Sankhya and Vedanta systems of philosophy.
-He emphasised features of Sankhya psychology, and admitted the indebtedness of Vedanta to Sankhya; substantial doctrinal differences existed between those two traditions (ibid., p.
+He emphasised features of Sankhya psychology, while admitting the indebtedness of Vedanta to Sankhya.
+Substantial doctrinal differences existed between those two traditions (ibid., p.
 40).

 A Western scholar has commented: